-In our study, administration of 6-OHDA induced an almost complete reduction in norepinephrine concentrations in both right and left ventricles at all points in time measured (20, 40 and 60 days of postnatal life).
-Tyramine, a stimulator of norepinephrine release from sympathetic nerve terminals, was not able to increase contraction of papillary muscles from sympathectomized rats.
-These data indicate that the chemical sympathectomy was effective.
+In our study, the administration of 6-OHDA induced an almost complete reduction in norepinephrine concentrations in both right and left ventricles at all time points studied (20, 40 and 60 days of postnatal life).
+Tyramine, a stimulator of norepinephrine release from sympathetic nerve terminals, was not able to increase contraction of papillary muscles from sympathectomized data indicate that rats.
+These the chemical sympathectomy was effective.
 The contractility was influenced by the chemical sympathectomy differentially in the left and the right ventricle.
-In the left ventricle, the contraction was substantially depressed at all points in time.
+In the left ventricle, the

+(Control rats (n=0 6) Sympathectomized rats (n=5) TTP (ms) 20D 40D 60D 20D 40D 60D RV 55 ± 7.6 57 ± 6.1 53 ± 5.5 54 ± 5.1 51 ± 5.9 60 ± 4 LV 58 ± 6.7 59 ± 8.3 55 ± 3.7 59 ± 4.9 55 ± 6.1 57 ± 1.2 R/2 (ms) RV 46 ± 5.9 43 ± 3.8 41 ± 4.7 39 ± 2.7 37 ± 3.8 40 ± 3.3 LV 48 ± 3.2 45 ± 4.8 40 ± 2.1 44 ± 3.8 42 ± 5.3 47 ± 0.7 contraction was substantially depressed at all time points.
 In the right ventricle, in contrast to the development of contraction force in the left ventricle and to norepinephrine levels, the contraction was significantly reduced only at 20 and 40 days of postnatal life.
-At 60 days of postnatal life, the contraction in the right ventricle recovered and was no longer different from control.
+At 60 days of postnatal life, the contraction in the right ventricle recovered and was no longer different from controls.
 This differential development of contractility cannot be explained on the basis of norepinephrine tissue concentrations that remained low in both ventricles of sympathectomized rats throughout the whole experiment.
-The other neurotransmitter present in sympathetic nerves (Zukowska et al. 2003), NPY, however, showed a different developmental pattern that exactly matched the development of contractility: full-time suppression in the left ventricle vs. transient (at 20 and 40 days) suppression with recovery (at 60 days) in the right ventricle.
-This suggests that from the two transmitters stored in sympathetic nerves, NPY, but not norepinephrine, controls the development of contractility.
+The other neurotransmitter present in sympathetic nerves (Zukowska et al. 2003), NPY, however, showed a different developmental pattern that exactly matched the development of contractility: permanent suppression in the left ventricle vs. transient suppression (at 20 and 40 days) with a recovery (at 60 days) in the right ventricle.
+This suggests that from the two transmitters in sympathetic nerves, NPY, but stored not norepinephrine, controls the development of contractility.
 Nevertheless, some contribution of norepinephrine to the development of contractility in the early phases of development cannot be excluded.
-The mechanisms, by which NPY possibly increases the contractility, are still questionable and were not addressed in this study.
+The mechanisms, by which NPY might increase the contractility, are still questionable and were not addressed in this study.
 Based on recent reports showing that NPY contributes to the developmental increase in ICaL, both in vitro (Protas and Robinson 1999) and in vivo (Protas et al. 2003), it may be suggested that ICaL is the likely target of NPY action.
 Nevertheless, other contributing mechanisms such as enhanced synthesis and attenuated degradation of contractile proteins (Nicholl et al. 2002) may also be involved.